 A weekly group open to all singers wanting to explore a range of operatic repertoire.
 From watching and studying archive footage of the great artists, to learning individual skills and techniques needed to perform on a stage, this is an exciting group that is growing in popularity.
-Opera club perform several times a year with each event highly anticipated.
 Performance Platform